ritsukye/Cashier-Bakery-System/README.md

 5. Run the main page of the bakery system.
 You won't need to extract or insert a jar connector since it's already included in the project files.

 Dependencies and Required Software:
+We pulled from MySQL/Java libraries and only used Java and MySQL.